atanvarno69/mass-effect-d6/character-creation.md

 You may take any Power you have the prerequisites for.

+## 6 Choose Equipment

+Spend credits to purchase your starting equipment.

+The GM may allow additional equipment after consulting the player.

-## 6 Paragon & Renegade Points
+## 7 Paragon/Renegade Points & Medals

 Choose either:

 * 4 Paragon points
 * 4 Renegade points
 * 2 Paragon points and 2 Renegade points

-## 7 Choose Equipment

-Spend credits to purchase your starting equipment.

-The GM may allow additional equipment after consulting the player.

-## 8 Assign Medals

 Every character starts with 3 medals.